-The Newly rename "Generals Care Team" is chaired by the Dean of Students with participation from the Counseling Center, Director of Campus Safety, Director of Residence Life, Director of Athletics and the Director of Student Leadership and Involvement.
-Additional areas may be requested to attend meetings as needed.
+The "Generals Care Team" is chaired by the Dean of Students with participation from the Counseling Center, Director of Campus Safety, Director of Residence Life, Director of Athletics and other areas may be requested to attend meetings as needed.
 The Team has regular weekly meetings, but may change meeting frequency as needed.
-The team's intent is to formalize a process for reporting and addressing specific alarming behaviors that do not fall within the existing reporting procedures, such as through the Counseling

-Center, Campus Safety, Residence Life or Judicial Affairs.
+The team's intent is to formalize a process for reporting and addressing specific alarming behaviors that do not fall within the existing reporting procedures, such as through the Counseling Center, Campus Safety, Residence Life or Judicial Affairs.
 The team will meet and discuss a plan for intervention of at-risk students.